 - The designs of individual building facades should respond to the hierarchical importance of plazas, commons, boulevards and pathways onto which they face.
-This ensures the building facades are read as a single composition; - The building and its circulation design on the coulees must gracefully transition the grade change to support enhanced accessibility and use it to the advantage of the building program; - An inviting entrance should be provided for each corridor, street, public space, and major pathway that the building faces; - Entries should be legible from a distance, with visual prominence of each entry reflecting the hierarchy of the exterior corridor space it serves; - The main door is to address the most prominent corridor or street; - All new buildings designs are to include a dignified and welcoming universal access at the main door that does not segregate users based on physical abilities; - An accessible entrance should be provided on at least two and preferably more sides of the building.
-Building-entry locations should consider the prevailing wind direction;

-- Building height must be managed to achieve a future campus that does not detract from the low horizontality, prairie character of the campus.
+This ensures the building facades are read as a single composition; - The building and its circulation design on the coulees must gracefully transition the grade change to support enhanced accessibility and use it to the advantage of the building program; - An inviting entrance should be provided for each corridor, street, public space, and major pathway that the building faces; - Entries should be legible from a distance, with visual prominence of each entry reflecting the hierarchy of the exterior corridor space it serves; - The main door should to address the most prominent corridor or street; - All new buildings designs are to include a dignified and welcoming universal access at the main door that does not segregate users based on physical abilities; - An accessible entrance should be provided on at least two and preferably more sides of the building.
+Building-entry locations should consider the prevailing wind direction; - Building height must be managed to achieve a future campus that does not detract from the low horizontality, prairie character of the campus.
 Proposed buildings should not detract and hover over University Hall when viewed from across the Oldman River.
-Buildings adjacent to University Hall should step down and not exceed it in height; and - Opportunities for green roofs should be sought to deal with storm water, improve building energy efficiency, reduce the heat island effect.
+Buildings adjacent to University Hall should step down and not exceed it in height; and